cancerberoSgx/typescript-plugins-of-mine/README.md

  * Useful when developing Typescript plugins to understand the AST
  * jsut make a minimal selection and it will suggest "Print AST"
  * AST will be dumped as a template string right after the node (watch out could break your code!)

+ TODO: project, readme and screencast

+## typescript-plugin-subclasses

+ * when inside a class declaration it offers two suggestions : "Show direct subclasses" and "Show all Subclasses"
+ * when inside an interface declaration it offers the following suggestions: "Show direct sub-interfaces", "Show All SUb-interfaces" "Show direct implementor classes" "Show all implementor classes"
+ * It prints all this information right after the node declaration
+ * enhance: we could print this info in a separate file, that implrts everything so user can navigate there.

+ TODO: project, readme and screencast

 ## plugin ideas

  * extract interface from class